bytedance/coconut_cvpr2024/preparing_datasets.md

     ├── panoptic_train2017  # coconut-xlarge
     ├── train2017 # COCONut-Large images
 ```
-4. Link the Objects365 images and panoptic masks to the coco/train_2017 and coco/panoptic_train2017 respectively using the dataset path of COCONut-B.
+5. Link the Objects365 images and panoptic masks to the coco/train_2017 and coco/panoptic_train2017 respectively using the dataset path of COCONut-L.
 ```
 objects365/images ----> coco/train2017
 object365/panoptic_masks ----> coco/panoptic_train2017
 ```
-5. Merge the object365 json files to COCONut-L json files using the 'merged.py' script.
+5. Merge the object365 json files to COCONut-XL json files using the 'merge.py' script.
 Then it is ready to be used.

 # Eval